-Work with production to compile a list of contacts, then see which of them would be speakers, sponsors, VIPs or influencers.
+Work with production or sales to compile a list of contacts that are interesting for your target audience, then see which of them would be speakers, sponsors, VIPs or influencers.
 Decide why the event would be relevant for them and how you can make them feel special.
 Make it easy for them to share your events and offer special discounts or incentives for the attendees they help bring.
 Engaging audiences outside your direct reach will be a great way to bring extra leads to events.

 In the execution stage, you’ve already launched your event, so your marketing campaign is underway.
 The strategy has been set in the planning phase, but there are still some questions you need to answer before the event day.

 Event marketing will include a mix of earned, owned and paid media, but there’s no winning formula that says how much of each you’ll use to get you to your target.
 So, you’ll have to constantly track performance for each channel to see which is performing best and what reallocation of resources you need to perform.